 Invest to get rich yes, but not just any old fashion way

 Don’t bloat.
 There is a difference between investing in the stock market and playing in the stock market.
 I see the stock market as a real pillar of investment.
 It can provide regular income and pays much better than a savings account.
 But you don’t choose which stocks to buy like you tick numbers on the lotto grid.
-Its not a profitable strategy (its not a strategy at all, even).
+It’s not a profitable strategy (it’s not a strategy at all, even).

 If you want to invest in the stock market to make the money you’ve set aside work, educate yourself and educate yourself first.
 There are plenty of approaches, more or less risky and more or less time-consuming.
 The idea here is precisely not to take ill-considered risks.
 Don’t bet your money, it’s so easy to lose it.
 Stick to areas where you have control and go for solid, profitable techniques.